Towards the dual motivic Steenrod algebra in positive characteristic: The dual Steenrod algebra

 For the record, we recall the following:

-\begin{defn} \cite{Hoyois15}*{Definition~A.1} A map of base schemes $f \colon S \to T$ is \Def{essentially smooth} if $S$ is a cofiltered limit $S = \lim_{\al} S_{\al}$ of smooth $T$-schemes where the transition maps $S_{\be} \to S_{\al}$ in the diagram are affine and dominant. \end{defn}
+\begin{definition} \cite{Hoyois15}*{Definition~A.1} A map of base schemes $f \colon S \to T$ is \Def{essentially smooth} if $S$ is a cofiltered limit $S = \lim_{\al} S_{\al}$ of smooth $T$-schemes where the transition maps $S_{\be} \to S_{\al}$ in the diagram are affine and dominant. \end{definition}